ikovalenko92/MDP-Cloud/Hadoop-Spark-Consumer/README.md

 For explanations of the driver code visit this link and scroll to dstreams: https://spark.apache.org/docs/1.6.2/streaming-programming-guide.html

-Bellow is an example of how to submit a job to the queue: spark-submit --class Mainclassname --master yarn-client --executor-memory 3g --num-executors 5  --queue <your_queue> path/to/Mainclassname.jar
+Below is an example of how to submit a job to the queue: spark-submit --class Mainclassname --master yarn-client --executor-memory 3g --num-executors 5  --queue <your_queue> path/to/Mainclassname.jar

 More examples can be found at: